postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/writing-tests.md

 2. Select the execution hook (**Before invoke** or **After response**) to which you want to add a test.
 3. Use [snippets](#using-snippets) from the right panel to add a test or [write customized assertions](#writing-your-assertions).

 Both the execution hooks are available for all gRPC requests irrespective of the method type being unary, client streaming, server streaming, or bidirectional streaming.
-Your scripts can include however many tests you need and will save along with the rest of your request when you click **Save**.
+Your scripts can include however many tests you need and will save along with the rest of your request when you select **Save**.

 ### Using snippets